History & heritage

 For travellers familiar with Aman, the address carries an immediate clarity.
 One recognises the brand’s particular way of creating spaces that are both restrained and enveloping, where visual and mental noise are carefully reduced.
 What makes Amandayan distinctive, however, is the way this philosophy meets a mountain city with its own texture, craftsmanship and light.

-In a hotel of this kind, comfort is often defined by what is not immediately visible.
-Circulation should feel effortless, volumes legible, light well handled and acoustics protected.
-Amandayan appears to answer that expectation by favouring a restful atmosphere in which each element has its place without crowding the eye.
-Materials inspired by the local context, natural tones and carefully judged finishes help create continuity with the surroundings.
-Even when decoration remains discreet, it does not feel generic; it evokes the region without caricaturing it.
+In a hotel of this nature, comfort is often measured by what is not immediately visible.
+The flow is seamless, the volumes are clear, the light is well managed, and the acoustics are preserved.
+Amandayan prioritises a restful atmosphere, where each element finds its place without overwhelming the eye.
+Materials inspired by the local context, natural tones, and finishing details create a continuity with the surrounding environment.
+The decoration remains discreet, never veering into anonymity.

 Spa & wellness